-• A full, final high school transcript (including a list of all courses taken, final course grades, and a final grade point average).
-The transcript should include the official school name and the principal's signature (usually one of the parents or guardians is the principal).
 NOTE: All academic instruction in core subjects MUST come from parents, legal guardians, or a member of the household and not from anyone outside the household.
 (Two household schools are permitted to work together.)
 Colleges generally assume that a member of the household was the supervising instructor for each of the core subjects unless contrary evidence is presented.
 The home school may be asked to present a statement that a member of the household was the instructor of the core subjects.
 The NCDNPE can provide information identifying which subjects are core subjects.

-• A copy of test scores of a nationally standardized test, which measures competencies in verbal and quantitative areas.
+• A copy of test scores for the last two years of home school instruction of a nationally standardized test, which measures competencies in verbal and quantitative areas.
 The home school is permitted to establish its own minimum scores on this test.
-The home school-established minimum score must be indicated on the transcript and scores must meet or exceed such scores.
-The Stateestablished North Carolina competency test scores might also be accepted.
+The home school established minimum score must be indicated on the transcript and scores must meet or exceed such scores.